lindell/remote-function/README.md

 # Smooth RPC

 Smooth RPC is a library for making remote procedure calls in an intuitive way.
-Just declare functions on the server element and call them from the client element, thats it.
-It has no dependencies and works by utilzing _Proxies_ that was intruduced with ES6.
+Just declare functions on the server element and call them from the client element, that's it.
+If the function errors, the error will seamlessly be transferred to the calling client.
+It has no dependencies and works by utilizing _Proxies_ that was introduced with ES6.

 ## Install